New Resource for Students - Aggie Info and Help Line

 Daily symptom survey

 - All students, staff and faculty are required to complete the daily symptom survey and will need to be “Approved” to gain access to locations on campus.
-You should save the approved email you receive as you will need to present it at facility access points.
+You should save the approved email you receive as you may need to present it at facility access points or to gain entrance to classes or events.
 If a student does not attain “Approved” status after taking the symptom survey, they are not permitted to attend classes.

 Events and gatherings

-- Please refer to the Event Guidance page for the current guidance for on and off-campus gatherings.
+- Please refer to the Event Guidance page for the current guidance for campus events.